MicrosoftDocs/semantic-kernel-docs/semantic-kernel/enterprise-readiness/observability/telemetry-with-aspire-dashboard.md

 After running the application, head over to the dashboard to inspect the telemetry data.

 > [!TIP]
-> Follow this [guide](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/explore) to explore the Aspire Dashboard.
+> Follow this [guide](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/explore) to explore the Aspire Dashboard interface.

 ### Traces